2-Navigating the RStudio Interface

 1. Edit the values for rectangle1.length and rectangle1.width, and run each line(s) of code in different orders to see what happens.

-2. Then try deleting different variables through the code editor and the console.
+2. Then try deleting different objects through the code editor and the console.

 rectangle1.length <- 15 # Line 1